Pfaffian structure of basin walls for coalescing particles: Checkerboard examples

 where $\tfrac{T + y - x}{2}$ counts the rightward jumps (each with probability~$q$ in the backward walk), and the expression is zero unless $\tfrac{T + y - x}{2}$ is a non-negative integer at most~$T$.

-For two backward particles at $x$-positions $x_I < x_J$ on diagonal~$u + v = T$, the probability that they cross or meet (\Cref{sec:parity-trick}; see~\cite{Sniady2026annihilation}) is
+For two backward particles at $x$-positions $x_I < x_J$ on diagonal~$u + v = T$, the probability that they cross or meet (\Cref{sec:cancellative-labeling}; see~\cite{Sniady2026annihilation}) is

 where $y_1, y_2$ range over all positions reachable in $T$ backward steps.
-The first sum counts path pairs where particle~$I$ (starting at~$x_I$, the leftmost) ends strictly right of particle~$J$ (starting at~$x_J$): the two paths have crossed.
+In each term, particle~$I$ (starting at the smaller position~$x_I$) ends strictly right of particle~$J$: the paths have crossed.
+The factor~$2$ arises because expanding $A_{IJ} = 1 - \det(\cdots)$ yields the crossing probability twice (once from the total, once from the sign reversal in the determinant).
 The second sum counts pairs ending at the same position.
 Equivalently, $A_{IJ}$ equals the total probability minus the Karlin--McGregor non-crossing probability~\cite{KM1959}:

 We set $A_{JI} = -A_{IJ}$ to obtain an antisymmetric matrix.